snorkel-team/snorkel/RELEASING.md

 1. Make sure `CHANGELOG.md` is up to date for the release: compare against PRs merged since the last release & update top heading with release date.

-1. Update version to, e.g. 0.9.0 (remove the `+dev` label) in `snorkel/VERSION.py`.
+1. Update version to, e.g. 0.9.0 (remove the `+dev` label) in `snorkel/version.py`.

-1. Commit these changes and push to master:
+1. Commit these changes and create a PR:

        git add . -u
        git commit -m "[RELEASE]: v0.9.0"
        git push origin master

+1. Once the PR is approved, merge it and pull master locally.

 1. Tag the release: